DragonSenseiGuy/Hack-Club-News/README.md

 # Hack Club News

-Hack Club News is a platform like [Hacker News](https://news.ycombinator.com/) for Hack Clubers to share any new and interesting news.
+Hack Club News is a platform like [Hacker News](https://news.ycombinator.com/) for Hack Clubbers to share any new and interesting news.

 ## Features